zachpmanson/notes/notes/Notes/Courses/UWA Computer Science.md

 - the theoretical basis of what a computer actually is
 - very interesting but also very hard
 - very disconnected from the rest of the degree sadly

+CITS2402 Introduction to Data Science

+- actual waste of time
+- you can learn this entire unit in a day but watching some tutorials on matplotlib, numpy and pandas
+- feels like watching a fireship video at 0.005 speed

 ## Third Year Units